 Loans obtained to fund property acquisitions will generally be secured by mortgages on our properties.
 The more we borrow, the higher our fixed debt payment obligations will be and the greater the risk that we will not be able to timely meet these payment obligations.
-At December 31, 2018, excluding our Model Home Properties, we had a total of approximately \$118.3 million of secured financing on our properties and we intend to continue to borrow funds through secured financings to acquire additional properties.
-If we are unable to make our debt payments as required, due to a decrease in rental or other revenues or an increase in our other costs, a lender could foreclose on the property or properties securing its debt.
+At December 31, 2019, excluding our Model Home Properties, we had a total of approximately \$110.8 million of secured financing on our properties and we intend to continue to borrow funds through secured financings to acquire additional properties.
+If we are unable to make our debt payments as required, due to a decrease in rental or other revenues or an increase in our other costs, a lender could charge us a default rate of interest and/or foreclose on the property or properties securing its debt.
 This could cause us to lose part or all of our investment, diminishing the value of our real estate portfolio.